Version 26.1 now available! Updated for 2026!

 Deposits to your non-registered account

-You cannot change this order but you can influence the amounts by specifying the RRSP Contribution Strategy and Suggested Withdrawal and Retirement Fund Withdrawal Strategy and Suggested Withdrawal.
-If you run an optimizer, these will be selected for you.
+You cannot change this order but you can influence the amounts by specifying the RRSP Contribution Strategy and Target and Retirement Fund Withdrawal Strategy and Target.

 To understand this, you must familiarize yourself with three concepts: